abemedia/abemedia.github.io/services/estate-agents.md

 features:
 -
     title: Innovative AJAX property search
     text: Our innovative property search interface features dynamic sliders & instant property search results and is easily accessible from all pages of the site.
-This means it's not only child's play to use, but the search results update as the user selects their property preferences, thus allowing them to get a peek at properties they might not otherwise have seen.
+This means it's not only child's play to use, but the search results update as the user selects their property preferences, thus showing them properties they might not otherwise have seen.
     image: /images/services/estate-agents/property-search.jpg
 -
     title: Branded custom PDF brochures
-    text: Generate stunning, branded PDF brochures of your properties on-the-fly, customisable by the users, who select data they would like included (such as photos, floor plans, EPCs etc.) and create the brochure with one click, thus saving paper and ink - your contribution towards saving the environment.
+    text: Generate stunning, branded PDF brochures of your properties on-the-fly, customisable by the users, who select data they would like included (such as photos, floor plans, EPCs etc.) and create the brochure with one click, thus saving paper and ink and contributing towards saving the environment.
     image: /images/services/estate-agents/pdf-brochures.jpg
 -
     title: Always up-to-date with your latest properties